Lan Su Chinese Garden Reading, April 11, 2021, (Re-recorded)

-Willa wishes to invite you to her reading sponsored by the Lan Su Chinese Garden in Portland, Oregon.
-Lan Su celebrates National Poetry month in April.
+Willa read on April 11th, 2021 for the Lan Su Chinese Garden in Portland, Oregon.
+Lan Su celebrated National Poetry month in April.
 Poetry is an integral part of the Garden.
-Please join her on Sunday April 11 for a virtual poetry reading.

 The Song of the Shekhinah

 PRAISE for SONG OF THE SHEKHINAH: An Evening of Poetry & Art with WILLA SCHNEBERG and Friends

 Bravo, bravissimo!
 What an extraordinary experience it was, attending this gorgeous tapestry of poetic voices.
 Ordinarily, my bar is, if I attend a reading, appreciate some poems and truly admire just one: it is a success.
 But this just kept reaching for and grabbing the gold ring over and over again.
 Your tribute to your mother moved me deeply.
 As did your Cambodian poem about the woman who thought you knew what she knew....And really, all of your poems!

 Thank you, Willa.
 I also want to compliment you on your strong voice and presence.
 You held the stage and invited us to join you there.

 WOW!
 You were marvelous!
 And how beautifully you curated your life’s work!